alinex/node-server/README.md

 other server protocols like ftp later.

 - full configurable
-- supports also SSL and multiple IPs
+- supports multiple IPs, ports, ssl
+- support vhost and spaces
 - full debug and logging support
+- authentication
+- forwarding and redirects
-- support vhost and spaces
+- proxy support

 > It is one of the modules of the [Alinex Universe](http://alinex.github.io/code.html)
 > following the code standards defined in the [General Docs](http://alinex.github.io/node-alinex).